 Managing programmers is not for the faint of heart.
 There is even a book that equates ‘programmers’ with ‘the unmanageable’.
 It’s a great book by the way, and all of us who manage or wish to manage programmers should read it.

-Programmers are a half engineer, half artist.
+Programmers are half engineers and half artists.
 They don’t like 9-to-5.
 They like challenges, not stability, so startups are a more exciting place to work compared to your big enterprise.
 And the tech job market is super hot.
-Thus, the attrition rate is very high, and keeping up with the turnover, making sure knowledge is successfully passed, is a difficult job for any company.
+Thus, the attrition rate is very high, and keeping up with the turnover, and making sure knowledge is successfully passed, is a difficult job for any company.
 You don’t want a new developer to come in and say, “Boss, we need to rewrite everything because the old code is a mess”.
 Do you trust this new guy?
-And how do you ensure no such thing happen again in the future?
+And how do you ensure no such thing happens again in the future?

 This digital age is all about conveniences and there is no exception to a personal workspace.
 Sitting for hours at a desk will damage your back and cause a lot of problems, so it is important to have quality chairs and desks for your developers.
 According to the study, natural light and proper equipment contribute significantly to the efficiency of employees regularly.

 It’s hard to find a programmer and developer who is happy every day with tight cubicles and noise surrounding them.
 Modern offices, ignoring privacy and conveniences, try to use every square centimeter of space.
 When he or she spends hours working on code, each programmer and developer needs enough personal space to focus.
 It may adversely affect their quality of work to be interrupted by discussions or phone calls.
 Make sure you give programmers and developers enough room for them to concentrate on their work quietly.